EdemGold/Nutshell-Machine-Learning/CONTRIBUTING.md

 -  Any contribution is welcomed such as fixing grammatical errors, fixing broken links, adding resources, etc.
 - Before contributing, here's our [CODE OF CONDUCT](https://github.com/EdemGold/Nutshell-Machine-Learning/blob/main/CODE_OF_CONDUCT.md) which must be adhered to.
 - Verify that any resource(s) to be added isn't already present in the repo, as yours may be a duplicate.
+- - When making a PR, make the PR to the `sub-main` branch not the `main` branch.
 - Use the `[Title Case Name](link)` format
 - Keep descriptions short and simple, but descriptive.
 - Pull requests should have a useful title.